"Lydia, you are so talented!"

 WANNA KNOW A SECRET?
 YOU CAN.

-Almost five years ago, I was in a tattoo shop, watching my husband get some new ink by one of our favorite artists, Jason.
+Almost five years ago, I was in a tattoo shop, watching my husband get some new ink by one of our favorite artists, Jason (of New Age in Springfield, IL).
 He's terrific at his craft.
 As I was watching him draw up my husband's new tattoo, I lamented that I wished I were creative, but that I didn't have a creative bone in my body.
 And it's true.
 At that time, I was NOT creative.

 You know what he told me?
 He told me creativity is learned.
 He seemed almost insulted that I thought he woke up with this immense amount of talent, like he was just born with it.
-I argued with him.
+I argued with him that surely he was naturally creative and that I had missed that gene.
 I didn't get it.
 I couldn't wrap my head around it.

 I had gotten my first DSLR that week.
 I was overwhelmed by all the controls.
 I didn't even know HOW to buy a good lens.
 What on EARTH was an aperture?!
 So, I practiced.
 I googled.
 I practiced.
 I youtubed.
 I practiced.
 I checked out books from the library.
 I practiced.
 I hired a mentor.
 I practiced.